shelleyolivia/learn-tutorials/figment-learn/new-pathways/tezos/tezos-06-getter.md

 -----------------------------

-# Next
+# Conclusion

+Nicely done!
+You learned how to get a value from a smart contract's storage on the Tezos blockchain.
 Now it is time for the final challenge: Modify the state of the contract and thus the state of the blockchain.
 Let's go!